There’s a lot to do and think about leading up to your restaurant’s grand opening. So much you might need a checklist!

 - Make sure all your posts are public and shareable

-Establish a marketing budget and timeline
+2 - Establish a restaurant marketing budget and timeline.

 Your grand opening is a big deal—it’s your first chance to connect with your customers and the local community.
 It’s important to develop a detailed budget and timeline leading up to your grand opening.